elastisys/compliantkubernetes/docs/ciso-guide/controls/nis2.md

 To uphold the directive's objectives, businesses identified by Member States as operators of essential services in the specified sectors must implement suitable security measures and promptly report significant incidents to relevant national authorities.
 Similarly, key digital service providers, such as search engines, cloud computing services, and online marketplaces, are obligated to adhere to the security and notification requirements outlined in the directive.

+The NIS2 Directive shares a strong connection with two additional initiatives: the Critical Entities Resilience (CER) Directive and the Regulation for Digital Operational Resilience in the Financial Sector, commonly known as the Digital Operational Resilience Act (DORA).

 ## Which sectors are covered by the NIS2 Directive?

 A lot more sectors than in the previous iteration.